Yemen expresses concern at U.S. raid but stops short of ban

 Dozens of drone strikes, stepped up under President Barack Obama, have killed senior leaders but have also repeatedly killed civilians.

-The State Department said the United States would continue working with Hadi "and his representatives to ensure that this important partnership remains solid in order to ultimately eradicate" al Qaeda and Islamic State from Yemen.

-The Jan.
-29 commando raid was only the second publicly acknowledged ground attack by U.S. forces in Yemen, after Obama launched a failed 2014 attempt to rescue two hostages from al Qaeda in which both were killed.
+But the Jan.
+29 commando raid was only the second publicly acknowledged ground attack by U.S. forces in Yemen, after Obama launched a failed 2014 attempt to rescue two hostages from al Qaeda in which they both were killed.

-The situation is complicated by Yemen's civil war pitting the Saudi-backed government against the Houthi movement aligned with Iran.
-Although the government is recognized internationally, the Houthis control many of Yemen's main population centers including the capital Sanaa.
+The situation is complicated by the fact that Yemen is embroiled in a civil war pitting the Saudi-backed government against the armed Houthi movement aligned with Iran.
+Although the government is recognised internationally, the Houthis control much of the country, including the capital Sanaa.

-The operation may also have created a headache for the government not just by killing innocent people but also a local al Qaeda commander, Abdulraoof al-Dhahab, who was an ally of pro-government tribes fighting the Houthis..
+The operation may also have created a headache for the government not just by killing innocents but also a local al Qaeda commander, Abdulraoof al-Dhahab, who was an ally of pro-government tribes fighting the Houthis..

 The deaths could alienate those armed tribes fighting for the government cause and aid al Qaeda recruitment.